canonic-dev/canonic-samples/dynamic-website-popups/README.md

 ### Popup Campaign

-When we were doing [#30DaysOfCanonic](link://) we used this on our website to keep our users up to date with what was going on.
+When we were doing [#30DaysOfCanonic](https://www.canonic.dev/30-days-of-canonic/?utm_source=github&utm_medium=organic_samples&utm_campaign=30daysofcanonic_uc_1&utm_content=day_4) we used this on our website to keep our users up to date with what was going on.
 The popup changed daily linking to the content we published on that day.

-## Running the example

----

 ### Frontend